Taser: Function

-The electrodes are pointed to penetrate clothing, and barbed to prevent removal once in place.
-The original TASER device probes unspool the wire from the cartridge that causes a yaw effect before the dart stabilizes, which made it difficult to penetrate thick clothing, but newer versions (X26, C2) use a "shaped pulse" that increases effectiveness in the presence of barriers.
+The electrodes are pointed to penetrate clothing and barbed to prevent removal once in place.
+The original Taser device probes unspool the wire from the cartridge, causing a yaw effect before the dart stabilizes, which made it difficult to penetrate thick clothing.
+Newer versions (X26, C2) use a "shaped pulse" that increases effectiveness in the presence of barriers.

-The TASER 7 conducted energy device is a two-shot device with increased reliability over legacy products.
-The conductive wires spool from the dart when the TASER 7 conducted energy device is fired, instead of spooling from the TASER cartridge which increases stability while in flight and therefore increases accuracy.
+The Taser 7 conducted energy device is a two-shot device with increased reliability over legacy products.
+The conductive wires spool from the dart when the Taser 7 conducted energy device is fired, instead of spooling from the Taser cartridge which increases stability while in flight and therefore increases accuracy.
 The spiral darts fly straighter and faster with nearly twice the kinetic energy for better connection to the target and penetration through thicker clothing.
 The body of the dart breaks away to allow for containment at tough angles.
-TASER 7 has a 93% increased probe spread at close range, where 85% of deployments occur, according to agency reports.
+Taser 7 has a 93% increased probe spread at close range, where 85% of deployments occur, according to agency reports.
 Rapid arc technology with adaptive cross-connection helps enable full incapacitation even at close range.
-TASER 7 wirelessly connects to the Axon network, allowing for easier updates and inventory management.
+Taser 7 wirelessly connects to the Axon network, allowing for easier updates and inventory management.

-A TASER device may provide a safety benefit to police officers.
-The use of a TASER device has a greater deployment range than batons, pepper spray, or empty hand techniques.
+A Taser device may provide a safety benefit to police officers.
+The use of a Taser device has a greater deployment range than batons, pepper spray, or empty hand techniques.
 This allows police to maintain a greater distance.
-A 2008 study of use-of-force incidents by the Calgary Police Service conducted by the Canadian Police Research Centre found that the use of the TASER device resulted in fewer injuries than the use of batons or empty hand techniques.
+A 2008 study of use-of-force incidents by the Calgary Police Service conducted by the Canadian Police Research Centre found that the use of the Taser device resulted in fewer injuries than the use of batons or empty hand techniques.
 The study found that only pepper spray was a safer intervention option.

+A typical Taser device can operate with a peak voltage of 50 kilovolts (1200 volts to the body) and an average electric current of 1.9 milliamps, delivered as 100-microsecond pulses at a rate of 19 per second.
+A supplier quotes a current of 3-4 milliamps.